Yay! It’s Gettin’ Guesty time!

 Up until early last year, I had never even considered a life without debt.
 Sure, I’d always been diligent about saving for retirement, but financing cars and using credit cards were things I did regularly…and planned to do indefinitely.

-Through a series of new ideas I was exposed to through books like Your Money or Your Life and Dave Ramsey’s Total Money Make Over, and blogs like And Then She Saved and Get Rich Slowly, I began to question all of my previous assumptions about debt.
+Through a series of new ideas I was exposed to through books like Your Money or Your Life and Dave Ramsey’s Total Money Make Over, and blogs like And Then We Saved and Get Rich Slowly, I began to question all of my previous assumptions about debt.

 As it sunk in that I didn’t have to finance my life, I started to get excited.
 And motivated.
 And hyper-focused on getting out of debt as soon as possible.